krishnarawatethic987/Semiconductor-notes/Notes.md

 - **Majority and Minority Carriers:** N-type has electrons as majority carriers, while P-type has holes as majority carriers.
 - **Reverse Saturation Current and Breakdown Voltage:** Describes the behavior of the diode under reverse bias.

-## Recommended Resources
-- Textbooks on semiconductor physics by authors like Donald A. Maemen and Pearson.
-- Online resources and video links for further study.

 # Zener Diode Lecture Summary

 ## Zener Diode Overview